mtAndrade/modec-2xs-test-case/README.md

  ### Final notes
  I had quite a bit of fun with this little project.
 It is quite simple and yet it made me study most of what the framework I chose to work on had to offer.
 Django really have a unique project structure and I found it quite interesting.

- This project could benefit from some improvements like a CI/CD, better input validation, logging and  more tests, because there is no such thing as too many tests.
+ This project could benefit from some improvements like a CI/CD, better input validation, logging, coverage, linter and  more tests, because there is no such thing as too many tests.